James Simon: Art Collector & Owner of The Nefertiti Bust

 The Social Benefactor

-Main Entrance of the James Simon Galerie, via State Museums of Berlin
+Main Entrance of the James Simon Galerie.
+Source: State Museums of Berlin

 James Simon was a great benefactor of art.
-In total, he gave around 10.000 art treasures to the Berlin museums and therefore made them accessible for everyone.
-However, the Jewish entrepreneur was far more than only a benefactor in arts.
-James Simon was also a social benefactor, as he did not only support art and science but also spent a lot of his money – a third of his total income – for social projects.
-In an interview with Deutschlandfunkkultur, a German broadcast, author Dietmar Strauch explains that one can assume that this has something to do with Simons’s daughter: “He had a mentally handicapped daughter who only became 14 years old.
+In total, he gave around 10.000 art treasures to the Berlin museums and therefore made them accessible to everyone.
+The entrepreneur was far more than a benefactor of the arts; James Simon was also a social benefactor, as he spent a lot of his money (a third of his total income) on social projects.
+In an interview with Deutschlandfunkkultur, a German broadcast, author Dietmar Strauch explains that one can assume this has something to do with Simons’ daughter: “He had a mentally handicapped daughter who only became 14 years old.
 He was busy all the time with sick kids and their problems.
 One can assume that his sensorium was sharpened for that.”

-The reason why only a few people know about James Simon’s social commitment is that he never made a big deal out of it.
-As you can read on a Plaque in the Berlin district Zehlendorf, Simon once said: “Gratitude is a burden that no one should be burdened with.”
-There is evidence that he founded numerous aid and charity associations, opened public swimming pools for workers who otherwise could not have afforded a weekly bath.
-He also set up hospitals and holiday homes for children and helped Jewish people from Eastern Europe to start a new life in Germany and a lot more.
-Simon also directly supported a number of families in need.
+The reason why few people know about James Simon’s social commitment is he never made a big deal of it.
+As you can read on a plaque in the Berlin district Zehlendorf, Simon is quoted as saying: “Gratitude is a burden that no one should be burdened with.”
+There is evidence that he founded numerous aid and charity associations, and opened public swimming pools for workers who otherwise could not have afforded a weekly bath.
+He also set up hospitals and holiday homes for children and helped Jewish people from Eastern Europe to start a new life in Germany.
+Simon also directly supported many families in need.

 Remembering James Simon

-The opening of the James Simon Galerie, 2019, via State Museums of Berlin
+The opening of the James Simon Galerie, 2019.
+Source: State Museums of Berlin

-Entrepreneur, art collector, patron and social benefactor – if you consider all these roles that James Simon slipped into in his life, a broad picture of this famous man is painted.
-James Simon was a famous and socially recognized man within the framework of what was possible with the latent antisemitism of the time.
-Friends and colleagues described him as extremely correct, very reserved and always anxious to separate the personal from the professional.
-James Simon was presented with titles and honors, which he also accepted in order to not offend anyone.
-He did all that with quiet satisfaction but he eluded any public ceremony.
-James Simon died only one year after he had been honored in the Amarna room in the Neues Museum at the age of 81 in his hometown Berlin.
+Entrepreneur, art collector, patron, and social benefactor – if you consider all the roles that James Simon slipped into in his life, it paints a broad picture of this famous man.
+James Simon was a socially recognized man within the framework of what was possible with the latent antisemitism of the time.
+Friends and colleagues described him as extremely correct, very reserved, and always anxious to separate the personal from the professional.
+James Simon was presented with titles and honors, which he accepted so as not to offend anyone.
+He did all that with quiet satisfaction but eluded any public ceremony.
+James Simon died only one year after he was honored in the Amarna room in the Neues Museum at the age of 81 in his hometown of Berlin, Germany.
 His estate was auctioned in 1932 by the auction house Rudolph Lepke in Berlin.

 Author Image